hamyo1/Mind-Journy/README.md

 # Final-Project----Mind-Journy
-My final project in the software engineering program at Ariel University you can see the project run in youtube in the link below: https://youtu.be/02DqjDyYE6M
+My final project in the software engineering program at Ariel University You can see the project running in the video at the link below: https://youtu.be/02DqjDyYE6M